Many travelers to Colorado want to know "Where is Rocky Mountain National Park?"

 Nearly one-third of the park is above treeline.
 The park includes 72 named peaks above 12,000 feet.
 The Rocky Mountain National Park Act was signed by President Woodrow Wilson in 1915, establishing the park boundaries and protecting the area for future generations.

-In 2020, Rocky Mountain National Park was the fourth most visited national park in the country.
+Rocky Mountain National Park is the fourth most visited national park in the country.

 We have enjoyed multiple trips to the park over the years, and include in this review some of our travel tips, experiences and recommendations.